WEAS-FM

-WEAS-FM (93.1 MHz, "E93") is a commercial radio station licensed to Springfield, Georgia, and serving the Savannah metropolitan area.
-It airs an urban contemporary radio format and is owned by Cumulus Media.
+WEAS-FM (93.1 FM, "E93") is a commercial radio station licensed to Springfield, Georgia, United States, and serving the Savannah metropolitan area.
+It airs an urban contemporary format and is owned by Cumulus Media.
 Its studios are on Television Circle in Savannah.

-WEAS-FM is a Class C1 station, with an effective radiated power (ERP) of 96,640 watts.
-The transmitter is off Fort Argyle Road (Georgia State Route 204), west of Savannah, in unincorporated Chatham County.
+WEAS-FM's transmitter is situated off Fort Argyle Road (Georgia SR 204), west of Savannah, in unincorporated Chatham County.